 Notter: “This domino effect was further explained by representative Michael Vose: the collapse of the New Hampshire economy is what this carbon tax will likely induce.
 Since surrounding states will not have adopted this tax.
 Energy prices in those states will become lower than those here.
 People will drive to neighboring states to buy cheaper gas.
 Renters, especially those who commute out of state for work, will move there because apartment utilities will be lower since all goods and services vendors in New Hampshire will be subject to the carbon tax, the price of everything will go up.
 This inflation will cut back on other expenses, such as labor.
 Jobs will be lost.
 Companies may eventually be forced to relocate out of state New Hampshire will fall into a death spiral of economic chaos.”

 Objection: This testimony was about a state Carbon Fee and Dividend bill that was introduced in a previous session.
 It does not apply to a national carbon price because that will cover all states equally.
-While the HR 17 resolution applied to both state and national carbon pricing, Notter failed to make the distinction here.
+While the HR 17 resolution applied to both state and national carbon pricing, Notter failed to make this distinction.
+(When a prominent economics professor at Dartmouth was asked about this, he recommended the state use a Carbon Fee and Dividend in preparation for federal legislation, which he also recommended.

-Correction: A carbon fee and dividend apple at the state level would use a price that would not approach a level that would cause the problems described by Vose.
+Correction: A carbon fee and dividend at the state level would use a price that would not approach a level that would cause the problems described by Vose.
+A smaller carbon price at the state level is the most cost-effective way to reduce pollution - a smart thing to do in anticipation of a federal carbon price, making the state more competitive and saving money when it occurs.
 Any carbon price at the federal level would address all the problems mentioned because there would be a level playing field across all states, and border carbon adjustments would level the playing field in trade with free-polluting countries.
-Canada is already using Carbon Fee and Dividend as it’s main national climate policy, so there will be no issues to our north from either a state or federal carbon legislation.
-In fact, there is a growing US carbon price gap.
+Canada is already using Carbon Fee and Dividend as its main national climate policy, so there will be no issues to our north from either state or federal carbon legislation.
+In fact, the problem we now face is the growing US carbon price gap.

 https://www.youtube.com/embed/T5I1GmkL7OM?&start=9558&end=9567&autoplay=1